Maine Divorce Steps

 • To locate those issues regarding which the partners have failed to reach an agreement

-• To issue a written order that mentions the topics regarding which an agreement has been reached, the topics regarding which an agreement has not been reached and a schedule of the next steps
+• To issue a written order that mentions the topics regarding which an agreement has been reached, The topics regarding which an agreement has not been reached and a schedule of the next steps

 Divorce Steps about Mediation